 Leadership and Offices

-On October 21, 2016, Librarian of Congress Dr. Carla Hayden named Karyn A. Temple Acting Register of Copyrights while a national search is conducted for a new permanent Register of Copyrights.
-Temple had served as Associate Register of Copyrights and director of policy and international affairs for the United States Copyright Office since January 30, 2013.
+On March 27, 2019, Librarian of Congress Dr. Carla Hayden appointed Karyn A. Temple Register of Copyrights and the Director of the U.S. Copyright Office.
+From October 21, 2016, to March 26, 2019, Temple served as Acting Register of Copyrights.
+In this role, Temple led the implementation of an office-wide modernization plan.
+Prior to that, Temple had served as Associate Register of Copyrights and director of policy and international affairs for the United States Copyright Office since January 30, 2013.
 Prior to that, she served as senior counsel in the Office of Policy and International Affairs.

 As Associate Register, she assisted the Register of Copyrights with critical policy functions of the Copyright Office, including domestic and international policy analyses, legislative support, and trade negotiations.
 She directed the Office of Policy and International Affairs, which represents the Copyright Office at meetings of government officials concerned with the international aspects of intellectual property protection, and she provided regular support to Congress and its committees on statutory amendments and construction.